bnvien/deep-photo-styletransfer-tf/README.md

 ## Acknowledgement

-* This work was done by Vien Bui, Jacob John Jeevan and Viren Viraj Shankar at *University of Alabama at Birmingam*.
+* This work was done by Vien Bui, Jacob John Jeevan and Viren Viraj Shankar at *the University of Alabama at Birmingam*.

 * This repository is basically based on the [Tensorflow implementation](https://github.com/LouieYang/deep-photo-styletransfer-tf) of Deep Photo Styletransfer by Yang Liu.